Mel Gibson settles for $750,000 with Grigorieva

 The "Braveheart" director and his former musician girlfriend Oksana Grigorieva agreed to a settlement detailed in a Los Angeles Superior Court hearing on Wednesday following a more than year-long war of words.

-Judge Peter Lichtman banned both Gibson and Grigorieva from writing books about their relationship, which unravelled in early 2010 amid accusations of violence and extortion.
+Judge Peter Lichtman banned both Gibson and Grigorieva from writing books about their relationship, which unraveled in early 2010 amid accusations of violence and extortion.

-"I would like to thank your honour for bringing this matter to a reasonable conclusion," Gibson told Lichtman at Wednesday's hearing.
+"I would like to thank your honor for bringing this matter to a reasonable conclusion," Gibson told Lichtman at Wednesday's hearing.

 Grigorieva, who had been seeking millions of dollars from the Oscar-winning actor, thanked Lichtman for "the tremendous help to resolve this situation."